FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 The `list()` method implementation from the Connection interface should return the list of files that are going to be downloaded from the remote partner".
 These files should be described using the `com.axway.st.plugins.site.FileItem` class.
 This class holds the remote file name that should be downloaded and the name which will be used to save the downloaded files.

-When <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> starts the server-initiated pull transfer, the `list()` method from the Connection interface is always called before the file pull.
+When {{< SecureTransport/componentshortname  >}} starts the server-initiated pull transfer, the `list()` method from the Connection interface is always called before the file pull.
 The parameters for configuring file pull are `remoteDir` and `remotePattern` where the pattern could be a filename or expression.
-After the `list()` method returns the list of files that should be downloaded, described using the `FileItem` class, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> calls the `getFile()` method from Connection interface for every item in the list.
+After the `list()` method returns the list of files that should be downloaded, described using the `FileItem` class, {{< SecureTransport/componentshortname  >}} calls the `getFile()` method from Connection interface for every item in the list.
 In the `list()` method, you can implement a logic for listing files in a predefined remote directory only, or recursively listing all files in a specific directory.
 It is important to remember that the file names (and paths in case of recursive listing), returned by the `list()` method, should be relative to the predefined remote directory.

 In the following example, the `FtpBean` and `FtpConnector` will be used to implement the `list()` method: